Home energy saving devices

 Thermal electrical switches

-Another home energy saving device is the Thermo Cube, which attaches to a standard North American electrical outlet and provides automatic power-on / power-off capabilities within a given temperature range.
+Another home energy saving device is a thermal electrical switch (a popular brand is Thermo Cube).
+These attach to a standard North American electrical outlet and provide automatic power-on / power-off capabilities within a given temperature range.
 Available configurations are:

 Air conditioner energy saving devices